kmcho2019/lab-pong-tracker/docs/IMPLEMENTATION.md

 - `/admin` now exposes a Match Management panel for editing or cancelling confirmed matches.
 - Edits call the REST endpoint (`PATCH /api/admin/matches/:id`) which rebuilds participants, logs the change, and triggers a full recompute.
 - Cancellations hit (`DELETE /api/admin/matches/:id`), mark the match as `CANCELLED`, and rerun the ladder so historical ratings stay accurate.

+## Automatic migrations

+- `scripts/ensure-migrate.js` runs before `npm run start` to apply pending Prisma migrations.
+- Disable with `SKIP_PRISMA_MIGRATE=1` or enforce failure with `PRISMA_AUTO_MIGRATE_STRICT=1`.
+- Docker and CI environments can rely on this hook instead of manual migrate commands.